Jet fragmentation transverse momentum measurements from di-hadron correlations in $\sqrt{s}$ = 7 TeV pp and $\sqrt{s_{\rm{NN}}}$ = 5.02 TeV p-Pb collisions: Analysis method

-In this study, two distinct components are extracted from the $\jt{}$ distribution.
-A \textsc{Pythia}~8 simulation was performed to gain support for the separation of these components.
+In this study, the $\jt{}$ distribution is determined by pairing all charged particles inside each $\xlong$ bin with the leading particle and calculating $\jt{}$ for each of these pairs in an event.
+After that, two distinct components are extracted from the $\jt{}$ distribution.
+A generator level \textsc{Pythia}~8 simulation was performed to gain support for the separation of these components.
 To create a clean di-jet event sample, \textsc{Pythia}~8 was initialized to produce two hard gluons with a constant invariant mass for each event.
 The final-state QCD shower in \textsc{Pythia}~8 is modeled as a timelike shower, as explained in Ref.~\cite{newPythiaShower}.
 Two simulations were studied, one where the final-state shower was present and one where it was disabled.
 Without the final-state shower, the hadronization of the leading parton via Lund string fragmentation~\cite{lundString} develops without a QCD showering phase preceding it.
 When the final-state shower is allowed, the partons go through both showering and hadronization.
 The results of this study are presented in \fig{fig:componentsFromResonance}.
 The squares show a nearly Gaussian distribution resulting from the case when the final-state shower is disabled.
 The circles are obtained when the final-state shower is enabled.
 A long tail is observed which was not seen in the case with final-state shower off.
 To estimate the QCD showering component, it is assumed that hadronization dominates at low $\jt{}$, and the distributions from the two simulations coincide at $\jt{} = 0$.
-This scaling is then applied, since without QCD splittings the partons hadronize at higher scale, producing more particles.
+The "hadronization only" -distribution in \fig{fig:componentsFromResonance} needs to be scaled with a factor of 0.63 for this, since without QCD splittings the partons hadronize at higher scale, producing more particles.
 With the subtraction of the "hadronization only" -distribution from the total one, the QCD showering part can be separated.
 This is represented by the diamond symbols in \fig{fig:componentsFromResonance}.

 This study shows a possible factorization of the showering and hadronization parts of the jet fragmentation in \textsc{Pythia}~8.
 Based on simulations, template fit functions for hadronization and showering components have been estimated and used to extract the corresponding terms from the data.
 Since $\vjt{}$ is a two-dimensional vector, using two-dimensional forms for the fit functions allows to extract the final results from the functions more easily.
 Assuming that there is no dependence on the polar angle of the vector, the angle can be integrated out and the distributions written as a function of the length of the vector.
 The hadronization part can be described by a Gaussian: